element-hq/element-web/docs/config.md

     1. `preferredDomain`: The domain name of the preferred Jitsi instance.
 Defaults to `jitsi.riot.im`.
 This is used whenever a user clicks on the voice/video call buttons - integration managers may use a different domain.
+1. `enable_presence_by_hs_url`: The property key should be the URL of the homeserver and its value defines whether to enable/disable the presence status display from that homeserver.
+If no options are configurd, presence is shown for all homeservers.
+1. `disable_guests`: Disables guest access tokens and auto-guest registrations.
+    Defaults to false (guests are allowed).
+1. `disable_login_language_selector`: Disables the login language selector.
+Defaults to false (language selector is shown).
+1. `disable_3pid_login`: Disables 3rd party identity options on login and registration form Defaults to false (3rd party identity options are shown).
+1. `default_federate`: Default option for room federation when creating a room Defaults to false (room federation enabled).

 Note that `index.html` also has an og:image meta tag that is set to an image hosted on riot.im.
 This is the image used if links to your copy of Riot